Learn to Unlearn: A Survey on Machine Unlearning: Verification and Attacks of Unlearning Algorithms

-Membership inference is a type of privacy-oriented attack that has been proposed against ML models~\cite{shokri2017}, and is also relevant to machine unlearning.
-In their recent work, Chen \textit{et al.}~\cite{chen2021machine} introduced a new method for conducting membership inference attacks in the context of machine unlearning.
-This approach enables them to determine whether a given sample belongs to the training set of the original model, shedding light on the unintended privacy risks associated with machine unlearning.
-However, the success rates of the attack drop if certain conditions are met, such as the deployment of the SISA method and the need to delete more than 0.2\% of data samples.
+Membership inference is a type of privacy-oriented attack proposed against ML models~\cite{shokri2017}, and it bears relevance to machine unlearning.
+In their recent work, Chen \textit{et al.}~\cite{chen2021machine} unveiled a novel method for executing membership inference attacks within the context of machine unlearning.
+This approach allows them to ascertain whether a particular sample was part of the training set of the original model, thereby illuminating unforeseen privacy risks tied to machine unlearning.
+However, the success rates of the attack decrease under specific conditions, such as the application of the SISA method and when more than 0.2\% of data samples require deletion.

-In addition to the attacks discussed above, poisoning attacks are a popular form of attack in machine learning applications, including machine unlearning.
-Marchant \textit{et al.}~\cite{marchant2022hard} have devised an innovative poisoning attack that considers a range of factors, such as white-box and grey-box attacks, diverse perturbation geometries and limits, optimization of the attacker's objective in balance with computation time, and the viability of conducting the attack over a longer duration.
-However, this attack is specific to a particular category of machine unlearning models, namely certified-removal and its variants.
-It may suffer from performance degradation if off-the-shelf anomaly detection models have been deployed.
+Beyond the attacks discussed earlier, poisoning attacks are a prevalent form of assault in ML applications, inclusive of machine unlearning.
+Marchant \textit{et al.}~\cite{marchant2022hard} have conceived an innovative poisoning attack that accounts for various factors.
+These include white-box and grey-box attacks, diverse perturbation geometries and limits, optimization of the attacker's objective harmonized with computational time, and the feasibility of sustaining the attack over an extended duration.
+Nonetheless, this attack is tailored specifically for a unique class of machine unlearning models, specifically, the certified-removal~\cite{guo2020certified} and its variants.
+Its performance may deteriorate if standard anomaly detection models have been implemented.